alice-lg/openbgpd-state-server/README.md

 Running `go get github.com/alice-lg/openbgp-state-server/cmd/openbgp-state-server` will give you a binary.
-You might need to cross-compile it - GOARCH and GOOS are your friends.
+You might need to cross-compile it by passing a GOARCH and GOOS to the make environment.

 We provide a Makefile for more advanced compilation/configuration.
 Running `make static` will create statically linked (linux) executable.

+You might need to cross-compile it by passing a GOARCH and GOOS to the make environment.

+For example: `GOOS=darwin make static` will produce a static Mac build.
+Where `make static` is then just a shorthand for `STATIC=1 GOOS=darwin make`

+## Testing

+Run the test suite with `make test`.

 ## Configuration

-All runtime configuration is done via commandline flags.
+All runtime configuration is done via commandline flags:

+    -l <addr>       Set the listen address  (default: 127.0.0.1:27111) --listen <addr>

+    --bgpctl "mybgpctl -j -s /path/to/socket"
+                    Set the bgpctl command  (default: "bgpctl -j")

+    --allow
+    -a <pattern>    Allow a command.
+For example "show neigbors _ timer",

+Please note that all commands have to be explicitly allowed.